spantaleev/matrix-docker-ansible-deploy/docs/quick-start.md

 Before installing, you need to update the Ansible roles that this playbook uses and fetches from outside.
 To update them, run `just roles` on your local computer.

+If you don't have the `just` tool, you can use the `ansible-galaxy` tool directly: `rm -rf roles/galaxy; ansible-galaxy install -r requirements.yml -p roles/galaxy/ --force`

 ### Run installation command

 Then, run the command below to start installation: